cpyburn/DirectX12-RTX-Tutorials/0 - Starting Project/README.md

 ## 4. Starting point: Hello Triangle
 There are many samples for DirectX 12 under Microsoft GitHub, but for this example, you only need HelloTriangle.

-HelloTriangle (Download) Download the HelloTriangle Zip !!!
-Note: HelloTriangle (Download) Download the HelloTriangle Zip Make sure that you have the latest Windows SDK installed Open the solution, build and run.
+### HelloTriangle [Download](https://developer.nvidia.com/rtx/raytracing/dxr/tutorial/Files/HelloTriangle.zip) the HelloTriangle Zip
+### !!!
+Note: HelloTriangle (Download) Download the HelloTriangle Zip
+Make sure that you have the latest Windows SDK installed Open the solution, build and run.